Randy31/commandcascadedisplay/README.md

 ## Overview

-commandcascadedisplay is a versatile voice recognition results giver that allows you to seamlessly give commands and receive corresponding results in a clear and organized manner.
+Command Cascade Display is a versatile voice recognition results giver that allows you to seamlessly give commands and receive corresponding results in a clear and organized manner.

 ## Features